 contact – at – diffractionanalysis – dot –

 Today we release the second of our batch of reports, Should city cats be the first to play with the fiber yarn?

 In this report, Herman Wagter questions whether the conventional wisdom of deploying FTTP in dense urban areas first

 I sometimes wonder if our western societies haven't gone a little bit too far in promoting the rights of the individual in the face of the needs of society as a whole.
 Of course, when you hear about the tens

 I've always been one of those who stated that Google had no interest in being an infrastructure player.
-I guess I was wrong and this is proof once again that disruptive thinking is hard to anticipate (I guess it's the
+I guess I was wrong

 On Monday, French prime minister François was due to make a speech that would, some journalists thought, give a kick in the butt to FTTH deployment in France.
 The fact is that three years after the first FTTH deployment announcements,